w12l3-c/EMG-Fabric/README.md

 # EMG-Fabric
 Waterloo Biotron EMG Fabric SubTeam

+The Python Script is going to be mounted on the Raspberry Pi which contains the functions of read and write files such that we can achieve real time collecting data + real time predicting with the ML model below.
+It will also be used to control motion on another 3D prosthetic arm (hopefully).

-ML for predicting the EMG signal recieved from our own designed EMG sesing sleeve.
+The model file contains the ML code for predicting the EMG signal recieved from our own designed EMG sesing sleeve.

 <a target="_blank" href="https://colab.research.google.com/github/w12l3-c/EMG-Fabric/blob/main/EMG.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>